 The potential user of the transmission system in order to conclude a Transmission Contract shall submit a request for conclusion of a Transmission Contract providing the necessary information and documents as set out in paragraph 36.2.

 The TSO, upon receipt of a request for a Transmission Contract, shall have the right to require a potential user of the transmission system to provide the last (most recent) financial reports and other relevant information to determine the financial position of the potential transmission Network User and to decide on the reliability of the creditworthiness of the potential user of the transmission system in assessing financial results, sustainability, liquidity, profitability and debt ratios of that potential Network User, and if this is not enough - other financial data.
+Upon conclusion of the Transmission Contract, the Network User shall provide the TSO with a collateral for the fulfilment of obligations in accordance with the provisions of Chapter XV within 7 days.
+Failure to provide a collateral for the fulfilment of obligations shall be subject to the consequences set out in paragraph 173.1.3 of the Access Rules.

-The TSO, having identified the changed (increased) risk of the solvency of the Network User during the Transmission Contract, for which based on the opinion of the TSO that the contractual commitments cannot be met, shall have the right to require submitting / collaterals for the fulfilment of obligations.
+The TSO, having identified the changed (increased) risk of the solvency of the Network User during the Transmission Contract, for which based on the opinion of the TSO that the contractual commitments cannot be met, shall have the right to require submitting / increasing collaterals for the fulfilment of obligations.

-The Energy Identification Code (EIC) granted to the Network User may be indicated at the time of entering into a Transmission Contract.
+The Energy Identification Code (EIC) granted to the Network User shall be indicated at the time of entering into a Transmission Contract.

 The Network User, when submitting the request for a Transmission Contract in the form provided on the TSO website, thereby also agrees to conclude a contract to use the ETSS.
 By concluding the contract to use the ETSS, the Network User shall be granted an identification code and password for use the ETSS.